n., singularl: green alga

 |Examples: taxonomic classes such as Chlorophyceae, Ulvophycea (ulvophytes), Trebouxiophyceae, Chlorodendrophyceae, prasinophytes, etc.||Examples: taxonomic classes such as Mesostigmatophyceae, Chlorokybophyceae, Klebsormidiophyceae, Charophyceae, Zygnematophyceae, Coleochaetophyceae|

+Green algae are presumed to be the ancestral origin of land plants (Embryophyta).
 The endosymbiotic theory postulates that the green algae emerged from earlier eukaryotes that engulfed photosynthetic prokaryotes.
 The symbiosis between the two primitive life forms led to the fixed incorporation of the prokaryote inside the host cell and the eventual transformation of the former into an organelle, particularly the plastid.
 This event is presumed as well to have led to the rise of other clades of autotrophs, i.e. the red algae and the glaucophytes.
-(2) The green algae, in turn, evolved and presumed to give rise to the embyophytes, particularly, via the Phylum Charophyta.
+(2) The green algae, in turn, evolved and are presumed to give rise to the embryophytes, particularly, via the Phylum Charophyta.

-The green algae are an important food source of aquatic organisms.
+Green algae are an important food source for aquatic organisms.
 They are an essential source of starch, which they produce via photosynthesis.
 Because of their photosynthetic activity, they are a vital source as well of atmospheric oxygen.
 They establish a symbiotic relationship with other organisms.
 For instance, they can be found to be closely associated with the ciliate Paramecium.
 The green algae Trebouxia spp. form lichens with fungi.
 Another is Chlorella species forming symbiosis with Hydra species.

 - Judd, W. S., Campbell, C. S., Kellogg, E. A., Stevens, P. F., & Donoghue, M. J. (2002).
 Plant systematics, a phylogenetic approach.
 Sunderland Mass.: Sinauer Associates Inc. p.
 156.